Australian prime minister is confident the US will deliver nuclear-powered submarines

 Albanese said he remained “very confident” that the United States would deliver the three submarines.

-Albanese said he had been reassured by discussions he had with Republicans and Democrats at a NATO summit in Lithuanian this month.
+The prime minister said he’d been reassured by discussions he had with Republicans and Democrats earlier in July at a NATO summit in Lithuania.

-“What struck me was their unanimous support for AUKUS, their unanimous support for the relationship between the Australia and United States.
-It has never been stronger,” Albanese told reporters in Brisbane.
+“What struck me was their unanimous support for AUKUS, their unanimous support for the relationship between the Australia and United States,” Albanese told reporters in Brisbane.

-Austin and Blinken arrived in Brisbane late Thursday ahead of annual bilateral meetings with their Australian counterparts, Defense Minister Richard Marles and Foreign Minister Penny Wong.
+Austin and Blinken arrived in Brisbane late Thursday ahead of annual bilateral meetings with their Australian counterparts: Defense Minister Richard Marles and Foreign Minister Penny Wong.

-Marles said the AUKUS program was “on track.”
+Marles said the AUKUS program was on track.

-“Congress can be a complicated place as legislation makes its way through it, but actually we’re encouraged by how quickly it is going through it and we are expecting that there will be lots of discussions on the way through,” Marles told Australian Broadcasting Corp.
+“Congress can be a complicated place as legislation makes its way through it, but actually we’re encouraged by how quickly it is going through it and we are expecting that there will be lots of discussions on the way through,” Marles said.

 “Fundamentally, we have reached an agreement with the Biden administration about how Australia acquires the nuclear-powered submarine capability and we’re proceeding along that path with pace,” he added.